What It Really Means to Be a Modern Homesteader

 The common thread?
 A desire to be more connected—to our homes, our food, our families, and the natural world.

 Homesteading today isn’t a job title or a destination.
-It’s a lens through which we see our choices, a way of approaching life that says: I don’t need to outsource everything.
+It’s more of a mindset.
+A way of looking at everyday choices and saying… I don’t need to outsource everything.
 I can do this myself.
 I can learn.
 I can try.
-And I don’t have to do it perfectly.
+And I don’t have to do it perfectly… and let’s be honest, some of us just try to squeeze it in between soccer practice and laundry piles.

 Why We Still Call Ourselves Homesteaders